EisenbergEffect/hello-web-components/README.md

 2. In the body of the document, add a name-tag element with the text "Web Components" as its content.
 This is the Web Component that we would eventually like to get working.
 3. Start a web server and browse to your HTML file.
 You should see the text "Web Components" rendered in your browser.

-> **NOTE:** You can use [the http-server package for Node.js](https://www.npmjs.com/package/http-server) or something like [the Live Server plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-Anything that can serve static content will work though.

 #### index.html

 ```HTML